 Oregon Poison Center

-Emergency Medicine residents (EM-III) spend one month on the toxicology rotation, serving as medical back-up to OPC, and providing telephone and bedside consultation and follow-up for patients with toxicologic illness throughout Oregon.
+Emergency Medicine interns (EM-I) spend one month on the toxicology rotation, serving as medical back-up to OPC, and providing telephone and bedside consultation and follow-up for patients with toxicologic illness throughout Oregon.
 The rotation also emphasizes extensive one-on-one and small-group teaching, as well as research into relevant topics.
 Residents present a toxicology M & M case during the rotation.

 Emergency medicine research at OHSU is lead by Craig Newgard, MD, MPH, a nationally recognized emergency health services researcher.
 Dr. Newgard is active in a wide range of clinical research activities including projects addressing EMS outcomes, medical ethics, trauma systems, medical informatics, poison center outcomes and medical education research.